junszhao/oxfordccai/content/authors/oxfordccai/_index.md

 ## [Define AI ethics principles for children](https://oxfordccai.org/research/ethics/)
 * Why do we need a child-specific perspective on AI ethics principles?
-* Respect the developmental aspect of childhood
-* Revisit the role of parental support
 * Prioritise child-centred evaluations
 * Promote cross-disciplinary and cross-sectoral approaches